10 Ways To Automate Your Finances

 If you need help coming up with meal ideas, use Pinterest to pick and save your favorite meals or use a meal planning website.

 Create a meal plan template.
-I looked at my typical week and create a meal plan around the week.
+I looked at my typical week and created a meal plan around the week.
 Make the template generic and flexible in case something happens.
 The template helps me to easily choose meals for the week.
 Below is my weekly meal template:

 Sunday- A baked protein (chicken, pork, fish, etc) with veggies and rice